-The Eskdalemuir PG data, and occasional ion property determinations, were discussed in the OYB annually, with attention drawn to the days with anomalous values.
+tention drawn to the days with anomalous values.
 Selection of the data for such purposes in the early part of the record followed established geomagnetic practice, which was based on identifying the character of the day, i.e. "disturbed" or "quiet" (undisturbed).
-Days on which the PG was always positive were classified as "0a" and those with some negative values, but within a daily range of less than 1000 Vm-1, as "1a" or "2a".
-This method of data classification continued at Eskdalemuir and Lerwick until the late 1950s, when it was replaced by selecting only those hourly PG values during which there was defined to be "Fair Weather16", or, at least, no precipitation (described as "No Hydrometeors"), using the local meteorological observations.
-This later method used the available data more effectively as all the possible hours could be used, and, importantly, made data selection independent of the measured values themselves.
+Days on which the PG was always positive were classified as "0a", and those with some negative values but within a daily range of less than 1000 V m-1 are classified as "1a" or "2a".
+This method of data classification continued at Eskdalemuir and Lerwick until the late 1950s, when it was replaced by selecting only those hourly PG values during which there was defined to be "Fair Weather",16 or, at least, no precipitation (described as "No Hydrometeors"), using the local meteorological obser-